Advice for businesses

 Changes that affect your business rates

-The rateable value may change if any physical or material changes are made to your property, for example:
+The rateable value may change significant changes are made to your property, such as:

 - building work